pism/pism/doc/browser/bedrough.md

 The very important fact that \f$0 \le \theta \le 1\f$ is proven in appendix A of [\ref Schoofbasaltopg2003] by a Jensen's inequality argument.
 (See also the convexity argument at the bottom of this page.)

-\section application Practical application, and Taylor approximation
+@section application Practical application, and Taylor approximation

 The above formulas already reflect the recommendations Schoof gives on how to apply his formulas ([\ref Schoofbasaltopg2003], subsection 4.2).
 The rest of this page is devoted to how the class PISMBedSmoother implements a practical version of this theory, based on these recommendations plus some additional approximation.